+An emergency condition may arise within the operating area of a local Transmission Operator that may involve elements not monitored by SPP.
+Such emergencies may require out of merit commitment, decommitment or dispatch instructions to be issued to one or more Resources to resolve the emergency.
+Time permitting, the local Transmission Operator shall request SPP to issue such instructions.
+To the extent time does not permit, the local Transmission Operator may issue such instructions to the Resource in accordance with its authorities as a reliability entity.
+In such cases, the following shall take place:

+If initial instructions are issued by a local Transmission Operator, the Transmission Operator shall notify SPP of the instructions given to the Resource.

+The Transmission Operator and SPP will coordinate to ensure subsequent instructions are provided by SPP.

+SPP shall log such instructions as manual commitment, decommitment or Out-of-Merit Dispatch instruction, as appropriate, as if it gave such instruction to the Resource.

+The Resource shall be eligible to receive the compensation for such instructions whether issued by SPP or the local Transmission Operator.

+In the event of a Transmission Operator directive, the Transmission Operator and SPP shall collaborate to provide a report with an after-the-fact analysis of the event.
+All such reports shall be made available to the appropriate stakeholder groups for review on a quarterly basis in the month following the end of the quarter in which the event occurred and will be used to determine the best practice for addressing this type of emergency situation in the future.

 4.4.2.4 Out-of-Merit Energy (OOME) Dispatch

-SPP may issue reliability directives via a Manual Dispatch Instruction to any on-line Resource to resolve a reliability issue (referred to in the system as OOME, or out-of-merit energy).
-A Resource will receive Setpoint Instructions that include a Manual Dispatch Instruction for the duration of the reliability directive SPP will issue Manual Dispatch Instructions at the MW level the Resource is expected to produce until such time as the constraint can be resolved by SCED through the RTBM.
+SPP or a local Transmission Operator may issue reliability directives via a Manual Dispatch Instruction to any on-line Resource to resolve a reliability issue (referred to in the system as OOME, or out-of-merit energy).
+In such an event, A Resource will receive Setpoint Instructions from SPP that include a Manual Dispatch Instruction for the duration of the reliability directive or may receive a Manual Dispatch Instruction directly from a local Transmission Operator.
+The Manual Dispatch Instructions will specify the MW level the Resource is expected to produce until such time as the constraint can be resolved by SCED through the RTBM.
 Such MW levels may include (i) dispatch below a Resource’s Minimum Economic Capacity Operating Limit down to Minimum Normal Capacity Operating Limit or Minimum Emergency Capacity Operating Limit as system conditions warrant or (ii) dispatch above a Resource’s Maximum Economic Capacity Operating Limit up to Maximum Normal Capacity Operating Limit or Maximum Emergency Capacity Operating Limit as system conditions warrant.
 SPP will make every effort to define and activate the appropriate constraint.

-When an OOME event occurs, SPP takes the following actions:
+When an OOME event occurs, the Transmission Operator may, when necessary, issue Manual Dispatch instructions directly to the affected Resource(s) and will notify SPP that it has done so and SPP will ensure that the following occurs:

-Notifications are immediately issued for all future intervals for which a SCED Dispatch Instruction has already been calculated and included in the Resource Setpoint Instruction;
+Notifications are immediately issued that an OOME has been initiated and the MW level the resource is supposed to produce;

+Setpoint Instructions and Economic/Emergency Minimum and Economic/Emergency Maximum Limits for the current dispatch interval are immediately adjusted to the OOME MW level that has been issued;

-Setpoint Instructions for future intervals not yet dispatched will include the Manual Dispatch Instruction instead of the SCED Dispatch Instruction for the same interval;
+Setpoint Instructions for future intervals and Economic/Emergency Minimum and Economic/Emergency Maximum limits not yet dispatched will be set to the OOME MW level that has been issued;

 SPP notifies the Market Participant when the OOME event had ended;

 Asset Owners are compensated for OOME events in accordance with Section 4.5.9.9.

 4.5.9.9 Real-Time Out-Of-Merit Amount